 While you’re at home due to COVID-19 and have some extra time with your pet, it might just be the most opportune time to start crate training your pup!
-At Pet Releaf, we know that your dog’s separation anxiety may be at an all-time high as your pet has most likely become very accustomed to you being home almost 24/7.
+At Pet Releaf, we know that your dog’s separation stress may be at an all-time high as your pet has most likely become very accustomed to you being home almost 24/7.
 It’s important to combat this stress now, so that when you return to your previous schedule of being gone most of the day or night, it won’t be as much of a shock to your fur friend.
 Starting a crate training process now may be a great solution instead of your dog wreaking havoc at the house when you’re gone.
 If your pup was kennel trained in the past and hasn’t used it in a long time, it could also be beneficial to reacquaint your pup with their safe space again, to help them feel comfortable while you head back to work.

 Choosing the right crate

 When you’re shopping for the perfect crate for your dog, it’s important to make sure you get the correct size.
 It’s recommended to select a dog crate that is large enough for your pup to be able to sit, stand, turn around, and lay down.
 Anything smaller than that may not be comfortable for your beloved fur friend.
 We also recommend making it a comfortable space for your pup with their favorite blanket or dog bed, so they can feel secure while you’re not around.

 Introducing your pup to the crate